What Is Shadow Work? A Beginner’s Guide With 5 Journal Prompts

 In psychology and spirituality, “shadow work” is essentially what we do when we consciously investigate the parts of ourselves that we’d normally prefer to keep hidden.
 This often involves looking at what we perceive as our “negative,” “unattractive,” or “undesirable” impulses and traits.

 By bringing what has previously been in darkness out into the light of awareness, we become more integrated and self-aware.
-When we engage in shadow work, we don’t become monsters or clowns or outcasts as we had previously feared.
-Rather, we become empowered to forgive ourselves for what we’ve previously hidden out of fear of being unloved or unlovable.
-This allows us to accept and approve of ourselves more than we did before, which in turn helps us to feel more grounded, more powerful, and more comfortable in the world.
+We become empowered to forgive ourselves for what we’ve previously hidden.
+We accept and approve of ourselves more than we did before, which in turn helps us to feel more grounded, more powerful, and more comfortable in the world.

 There is no one who doesn’t have both “positive” and “negative” desires, impulses, and traits.
 For example, we all have narcissistic tendencies.
 We can all be selfish at times.
 We all have mean-spirited thoughts.
 None of us get through life without making social gaffes, feeling awkward, and seeing ourselves as the odd man out.
-When we are not honest with ourselves about these and other “undesirable” feelings and qualities, it’s like they’re hiding from us, so they can easily sneak up and sabotage us when we aren’t looking.
-If they’re not hidden, on the other hand, we reverse this dynamic.
-We hold power over them instead of the other way around.
+When we are not honest with ourselves about this stuff, it can sneak up and sabotage us when we aren’t looking.
+Shadow works helps us reclaim our power.

-Often, we think of shadow work as a drag, because who wants to look at the “ugly” parts of themselves?
-But shadow work can actually be fun.
-When you remember that everyone has qualities they’d preferred to hide in the shadows, and that your shadow aspects aren’t the entirety of who you are, you can learn a lot from your less saintlike or socially approved aspects.
-For example, shadow work can teach you to transform drudgery into playfulness or heartbreak into joy by laughing at an “inappropriate” moment.
-Shadow work can help you create beauty out of past pain.
-And shadow work can help you “break the rules” in order to set yourself free.
+Often, we think of shadow work as a drag.
+But shadow work can actually be pretty fun.
+We can learn a lot from our less saintlike or socially approved aspects.
+For example, shadow work can teach you to transform heartbreak into joy and create beauty out of past pain.
+Shadow work can help you set yourself free.

 So, now that you know what it is, how do you actually get started with shadow work?
 How do you actually “do” it?
 Here are 5 shadow work journal prompts that will help you begin to explore your shadow.